thetechnicalchallenge/collection-type-manager/README.md

 ### ChildCollection classes

-> This feature allows you to automate the process described in the [previous chapter](#custom-child-collection).
+> This feature allows you to automate the process described in the [previous chapter](#custom-child-collections).
-> The main disadvantage is the loss of flexibility,only minimal configuration is supported.
+> The main disadvantage is the loss of flexibility, only minimal configuration is supported.

 The `childCollectionList` property is used to set up an array of `ChildCollection` classes.